 Two Case Studies

-As a dentist who specializes in TMJ problems, my patients often ask me how long the positive outcomes of their TMJ treatment will last.
+As a dentist who specializes in TMJ problems, my patients often ask me how long the positive outcomes of their successful TMJ treatment will last.
 It can be challenging to answer this question due to the fact that most patients simply stop coming into the office for care when their pain or jaw function problems have gone away.
 That leaves me to assume that their goals have been reached and they no longer need my care.

 Or so I hope.